kissofjudase23/Doc-DSA/README.md

         * Check if one person can attend all meetings.
         * Algo:
           * Time: O(nlog(n))
-          * Sort by start time
+          * Sort by start time of intervals
-          * Check if two intervals have overlap
+          * Check if interval[i] and intervalp[i+1] have overlap.
           * Note:
-            * for sorted: interval1, interval2, interval3
+            * For sorted: interval1, interval2, interval3
               * If interval 3 and interval1 have overlap, then interval2 and interval1 must have overlap as well, since interval2.start < interval3.start
         * Python Solution
           ```python